ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/CI_-_Circle_CI.md

 tags: [hmpps]
 ---

-"Cloud hosted CI tool providing a continuous integration and continuous delivery platform to build, test, and deploy software."
+Cloud hosted CI tool providing a continuous integration and continuous delivery platform to build, test, and deploy software.